github/codeql/docs/codeql/codeql-cli/getting-started-with-the-codeql-cli.rst

 - Run ``codeql resolve languages`` to show which languages are available for database creation.
 This will list the languages supported by default in your CodeQL CLI package.
-- (Optional) You can download some ":ref"`CodeQL packs <about-codeql-packs>` containing pre-compiled queries you would like to run.
+- (Optional) You can download some ":ref`CodeQL packs <about-codeql-packs>`" containing pre-compiled queries you would like to run.
   To do this, run ``codeql pack download <pack-name> [...pack-name]``, where ``pack-name`` is the name of the pack you want to download.
 The core query packs are a good place to start.
 They are: